-RGGI v CPP
+RGGI v ACE

-Neither repeal nor implementation of the Clean Power Plan (CPP) will directly affect Maryland's EGU emissions controls, since Maryland is a participant in the Regional Greenhouse Gas

-Initiative (RGGI)28.
-Under RGGI, Maryland already enforces a CO2 cap which is structured to meet the CPP's requirements for a mass-based trading program covering new sources.
-Furthermore, the RGGI cap is much more stringent than the mass-based CPP goals, and so will achieve greater reductions in Maryland and regionally than the CPP would.
-Under the recently proposed RGGI amendments, Maryland's 2031 CO2 budget will be approximately 12.2 million short tons, compared to its CPP goal of 14.5 million short tons29.
-Regionally, the nine RGGI states' combined budgets under RGGI will be 54.7 million short tons in 2031, compared to the states' aggregated CPP goal of 80.1 million short tons.
+The repeal of the Clean Power Plan (CPP) and its replacement with the Affordable Clean Energy (ACE) rule is unlikely to directly affect Maryland's EGU emissions controls, since Maryland is a participant in the Regional Greenhouse Gas Initiative (RGGI).
+Under RGGI, Maryland already enforces a CO2 cap that is more stringent than the CPP was, and will achieve steeper reductions in emissions from coal units than the ACE rule could.
+Under the recently enacted RGGI amendments, Maryland's CO2 budget will decline by 30% over the coming decade, from 17.5 million tons in 2020 to 12.2 million tons in 2030.
+The other nine participating states will implement the same reductions, so the overall regional cap will also decline by 30% from 2020 to 2030.